RobertGollagher/Freeputer/README.md

 This document was written by Robert Gollagher.
 This document was first published on 8 August 2015.
-This document was last updated on 16 September 2016 at 12:48.
+This document was last updated on 15 January 2016 at 20:47.
 This document is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

 [![](doc/img/80x15.png)](http://creativecommons.org/licenses/by-sa/4.0/)